Sociology Applied Family Studies Degree

 Majors: Psychology (Community/Clinical) and Sociology (Applied Family Studies)

 Walsh faculty and staff helped me prepare by helping me plan what I need to do in order to get into the graduate school that would fulfill my career goals.
 I was able to take part in independent studies to build my skills and I was able to take a variety of classes that exposed me to important concepts that are currently being utilized in my current studies at Wright State University's School of Professional Psychology doctoral program.

-Sociology Applied Family Studies majors benefit from a liberal arts core curriculum, interactive learning environment and small classes with substantial student-professor contact.
-Service learning is also a critical component of education.
+- Emphasis on Service Learning.
 Students partner with numerous organizations throughout the region where they work side by side with those in needs to help solve problems or tackle important issues affecting our society.

 - Research Opportunities.
 Walsh's School of Behavioral and Health Sciences engages faculty and students in research and in efforts to improve the quality of human and community life.